PMJeffery/Splunk-Data-Ingest-Optimization/README.rst

 .. image:: https://user-images.githubusercontent.com/20860518/128613065-3a092b46-d33b-48c1-95a2-b0a56f3139a1.png

-**Practically all Compliance Frameworks dictate what data is required/needed with a few web searches**
+**3. Practically all Compliance Frameworks dictate what data is required/needed with a few web searches**

-**Understand your organization's records management policy - retention length**
+**4. Understand your organization's records management policy - retention length**
 * For Security and Compliance reasons, the vast majority of them require at least 1 year's worth of relevant data.
 * Separate out your indexes based on retention lengths and access control (see Index Retention Settings below)

+**5. Do simple Splunk statistical searches against your logs to help identify which events are needed.**

+Example SPL:

+Windows Event Logs: | stats count by EventCode, EventCodeDescription | sort -count

+Firewall Logs: dest_port=53 | stats count by dest_ip | sort -count

+General Logs: | stats count by message | sort -count

 ===========================================================================
 How does Programmatic Data Reduction work in Splunk?